Awards & Research -

 - Each applicant must submit a one-year clinical research proposal in the field of SCI.
 The rationale should be supported by a recent review of the literature.

-- Each applicant must declare a mentor who is a senior researcher in the field of SCI or related area and is also a member of ASIA.
+- Each applicant must declare a mentor who is a senior researcher in the field of SCI or related area.

 - Each applicant must complete the application form.